Rochester Rhinos

-Rochester New York FC, formerly known as the Rochester Rhinos, was an American professional soccer team based in Rochester, New York, United States.
+The Rochester Rhinos, originally known as the Rochester Raging Rhinos, were an American soccer team based in Rochester, New York, United States.
+The club won the 1999 U.S. Open Cup, marking the only time a non-MLS team has won the U.S. Open Cup since MLS started play in 1996.

-Founded in 1996, as the Rochester Raging Rhinos, they changed their name to Rochester Rhinos to start the 2008 season.
-RNY is the only non-MLS team to have won the U.S. Open Cup since the league's formation.
+Founded in 1996 as the Rochester Raging Rhinos, they changed their name to Rochester Rhinos to start the 2008 season.
+The club began a four-year hiatus after the 2017 USL season in the second tier of the United States soccer league system.
+The team then rebranded as Rochester New York FC and played its first and only season in MLS Next Pro in 2022, but departed before the beginning of the 2023 season.

-RNY FC most recently played in the 2017 USL season in the second tier of the United States soccer league system, followed by a four-year hiatus.
-They returned to play on March 25, 2022 in the inaugural game of the third division MLS Next Pro league.
+The club was affiliated with the youth club Empire United Soccer Academy, which rebranded as Rochester New York FC Youth and continues to operate as a separate club.
+The youth club currently has a team in the United Premier Soccer League.

 History

 1996–2017

 Rochester Raging Rhinos was founded in 1996 and played in the now-defunct original A-League until it merged with the USISL for the 1997 season, creating the new A-League.
 After reaching the championship game in 1996 they won their first league championship in 1998.

 In 1999 the club made it to the final of the U.S. Open Cup, where they defeated MLS club Colorado Rapids 2–0, becoming the first team from outside MLS to win the national cup since MLS's inception.
 This win was followed by two further A-League titles in 2000 and 2001.

-A year after the A-League's renaming to the USL First Division in 2005, the Rhinos moved into the newly completed PAETEC Park, a 13,768-seat soccer-specific stadium now known as Marina Auto Stadium, and again made the championship game. the Rhinos were considered a candidate to be an expansion team at the MLS level when PAETEC Park was in the planning stages.
+A year after the A-League's renaming to the USL First Division in 2005, the Rhinos moved into the newly completed PAETEC Park, a 13,768-seat soccer-specific stadium now known as Rochester Community Sports Complex Stadium, and again made the championship game.
+The Rhinos were considered a candidate to be an MLS expansion team when PAETEC Park was in the planning stages.

 The team was declared insolvent in 2008 after defaulting on their stadium agreement, and PAETEC Park was seized by the city of Rochester.
 After a brief search for a new owner and investor who could improve the team's financial outlook, in March 2008 the club was taken over by Utica businessman Rob Clark.
 Clark changed the team's name to the "Rochester Rhinos," and assured that the financial situation of the team was stable and it would be able to play the next year.
 After two seasons under Clark the club joined the new NASL for its 2010 season.
 The United States Soccer Federation refused the NASL's application for sanctioning, and instead operated its own temporary second-division league for 2010.
 The Rhinos were part of that temporary USSF Division 2 Professional League.
 The Rhinos switched leagues again before the 2011 season to the then third-division USL Pro league, who considered themselves equally competitive with the second-division NASL.